reiase/dplyr.spark.hive/README.md

 ```
 DYLD_FALLBACK_LIBRARY_PATH=/Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk/Contents/Home/jre/lib/server/ open -a rstudio
 ```

 ----------------

-The `HADOOP_JAR` environment variable needs to be set to the main hadoop JAR file, something like `"<spark home>/assembly/target/scala-2.10/spark-assembly-1.4.1-SNAPSHOT-hadoop2.4.0.jar"`
+The `HADOOP_JAR` environment variable needs to be set to the main hadoop JAR file, something like `"<spark home>/assembly/target/scala-2.10/spark-assembly-*-hadoop*.jar"`.
+The packaging of Spark is under review (SPARK-11157) so expect changes here.
+We then may be able to bundle the necessary jars with this package, at least for the most recent versions, thus removing the need to install spark on client machines.
+For hive users, the path will be a little different but the principle is the same.
+This is needed for the instantiation of  a JDBC driver, which needs to be able to find class `org.apache.hive.jdbc.HiveDriver` fot both Spark and Hive, which share some of these components.

-To start the thrift server from R, which happens by default when creating a `src_SparkSQL` object, you need one more variable set, `SPARK_HOME`, as the name suggests pointing to the root of the Spark installation.
+To start the thrift server from R, you need one more variable set, `SPARK_HOME`, as the name suggests pointing to the root of the Spark installation.
 If you are connecting with a running server, you just need host and port information.
 Those can be stored in environment variable as well, see help documentation.
+The option to start a server from R is not available for Hive.